Information for DACA Students

 - Students who meet all of the above criteria should apply to the University of Arizona through the online portal or by requesting a mailed application.

-- At Step 2 of the application, Citizenship Information, DACA/Dreamer applicants should answer the question "Are you a US Citizen?" with a “No” response.
-Following that selection of “No”, the following will appear: "Are you a Deferred Action for Childhood Arrival (DACA) or Dreamer student?".
-DACA/Dreamer applicants should select “Yes” to this question.
+- At Step 2 of the application, Citizenship Information, DACA applicants should answer the question "Are you a US Citizen?" with a “No” response.
+Following that selection of “No”, the following will appear: "Are you a Deferred Action for Childhood Arrival (DACA)?".
+DACA applicants should select “Yes” to this question.

 - The applicant should complete all remaining sections of the application accurately to their experience and can leave the Social Security blank if needed.

-- Currently, DACA/Dreamer students are not eligible for institutional merit awards or state-based aid.
+- DACA students are not eligible for federal financial aid, institutional merit awards or state-based aid.